ronakshah20/Codehub/README.md

 EMAIL_HOST_USER="your-email@gmail.com"
 EMAIL_HOST_PASSWORD="your-gmail-app-password"

 `settings.py` already loads `.env` using `python-dotenv` (`dotenv.load_dotenv`), and uses these values for Firebase REST authentication and Django email backend.

 ### Firebase Admin Credentials

 1. In the Firebase console, create a **service account** key for Admin SDK.
-2. Download the JSON file and save it as: codehub/firebase_credentials.json
+2. Download the JSON file and save it in:

+Codehub/codehub/firebase_credentials.json

 3. Ensure this file is **ignored** by Git (listed in `.gitignore`).
 4. Initialize Firebase Admin in your code (already present in your project via `firebase_admin.auth` usage) by pointing to this file path or environment variable.